 Reports of Delays

 The Post Courier reported delays in releasing the TESAS Award list last year.
-The reason being that ‘DHERST waited for all the Higher Education Institutions (HEIs) in the country to confirm their selections.
+The reason was that ‘DHERST waited for all the Higher Education Institutions (HEIs) in the country to confirm their selections.
 As part of the process, HEI’s will confirm their quotas before the final TESAS Award List comes out.

 Waiting for the HEIs in the country to send the confirmed list to DHERST can take ages.
 But, the Post Courier hinted that the final list could come out by late January or early February before the academic year starts.

-2022 Acceptance List Released Date
+2023 Selection List Released Date

 As mentioned, the process of selection, quality checks, confirming availability of spaces with HEIs, etc is challenging.
 DHERST must get it right the first time so that they do not mess up the final acceptance list.